brianshourd/haskell-Calypso/README.md

     f :: (Double, Double) -> b

 That's fine.
 You need `b` to be an instance of the type `Grade`.
-In `Pso.Instance.Grade`, I include instances for
+In `Calypso.Instance.Grade`, I include instances for

     Double
     Rational